letrangg/gene-color-mapping/README.md

 A project for CS294 - Computational Color class at UC Berkeley

-Untitled5.ipynb is the ipython notebook for all our code.
+remappingImages.ipynb is the ipython notebook for all our code.

 input_file is the raw data I used to generate the first spectra curve estimates (the current environment is using a direct function estimating the sensitivity curves so this file can probably be disregarded for now).